5PQR/VAMSEC/README.md

 This is a python tool that looks for specific code in Virtamate files (.cs files inside .var files, and other loose .cs files).

+It can be used as a general tool to scan for specific things in virtamate mods code, in any folder.
+Both the folder and the searched for string can be modified in the config file.

+For .dll files, you'll have to manually decompile them first like with [ILSpy](https://github.com/icsharpcode/ILSpy).
+You can drag a DLL in ILSpy, right-click on the dll in it and click Save Code.
+Then you can run the tool on the folder that has that code.

 ## DECEMBER 24 v2
 https://www.youtube.com/watch?v=XUEvborHsoI

 [DOWNLOAD](https://github.com/5PQR/VAMSEC/releases/download/December24v2/SPQR.VAMSEC.December24v2.zip)

 Tool updated for better results formatting and to speed it up.

 Tool now also has a list of whitelisted strings which when found close to the searched text will get highlighted as green.

 Each result line will be marked as red or green depending if any whitelisted terms are found.
 This makes reading the results a little easier.